Learning Git

 git push --set-upstream origin main

-After this, you can just use git push origin.
+After this, you can just use:

-Check remote info: git remote -v
+Check remote info:

-Remove the remote: git remote rm RepoName (usually git remote rm origin).
+git remote rm RepoName

 7. Branch Management